dennisreimann/website/src/articles/2016-12-20-elm-architecture-overview.md

 To cover each of these parts in detail I came up with a [(very) simple blog example](/files/elm-architecture-overview-example.html):
 The app shows a list of articles which can be expanded to show the full content by clicking on the title.
-Not quite a Medium competitor, but for us figuring out the most important thing about The Elm Architecture it will work :)
+Not quite a Medium competitor, but for us figuring out the most important things about The Elm Architecture it will work :)

 ## Model

-<mark>The model part represents the form of your data as well as the actual state.</mark>
+<mark>The model part represents the form of your data as well as the actual state.</mark> &#8203;
 You will have at least one type alias that defines your models:
 Most likely this type alias references a [record](/articles/elm-data-structures-record-tuple.html) that describes the shape of your data.